-Payment Dates and Interest Accrual:
+Payment Dates and Interest

+Accrual:

-Semi-annually, June 15 and December 15.
+Semi-annually, each June 15 and December 15, and September 15, 2052.
 Interest will be calculated on a 30/360 basis.
-The first scheduled Payment Date is June 15, 2018.\ If a Payment Date is not a Business Day, then payment will be made on the next Business Day without additional interest.
+The first scheduled Payment Date is December 15, 2022.
+If a Payment Date is not a Business Day, then payment will be made on the next Business Day without additional interest.